 - PIPEDA: The Personal Information Protection and Electronic Documents Act

 Payment and Insurance

 What fees do you charge?

-Fees vary depending on the nature of the service being offered.
-Fees will be shared when you contact New Moon Psychotherapy for services.
+Fees vary depending on the nature of the service being offered, clinician’s training, and in-person vs online.
+Fees for individual and couples therapy range from $130-$220 and will be shared with you in detail when you contact New Moon Psychotherapy.

 What forms of payment do you accept?

 All major credit cards are accepted as forms of payment.
 For your convenience, payment can be made directly online.